jxliagui/DS340W/README.md

 **AmesHousing.csv**

--   Link to orignal dataset: <https://www.kaggle.com/datasets/shashanknecrothapa/ames-housing-dataset>
+-   Link to original dataset: <https://www.kaggle.com/datasets/shashanknecrothapa/ames-housing-dataset>

 -   We also have this dataset here: **DS340W/project/data/raw**